 Learning to Fly

 Your first step is to take an introductory flight in a glider.
 Our organization offers introductory flights with licensed instructors and commercial pilots.

 Lessons can be booked to suit your weekend schedule.
 The closer together they are, the easier it is to build on the knowledge gained from previous lessons and the faster you will learn.
-In the glider used for your training, the instructor will usually sit behind you and have a full set of duplicate controls.
+In the glider used for your training, the instructor will sit behind you with a full set of duplicate controls.
 How long it will take you to solo depends on a number of factors.
 These might include any previous pilot experience, how open you are to your instructor’s guidance and how relaxed you are.
-Once you are able to fly the glider solo yet another new world will open for you.
+Once you are able to fly the glider solo, yet another new world will open for you.